 Impaired Blood Supply in the Foot

-Compromised blood supply to the hoof and the laminae within it can be caused by:
+Compromised blood supply to the hoof and the laminae within is believed to be a component of many different types of laminitis, including:

 Signs and Symptoms of Founder